Rekkenber/pycrawler/README.md

 LLM_result.txt       // Categorization output when using Large Language Models with a scraped job offer's description as argument (serves as proof of concept as well as for future reference)
 get-pip.py           // Bootstrap file to install relevant dependencies in uncontrolled environments (if necessary) params.env           // Safe way to implement API keys that shouldn't be visible from the main source scripts (modified when pushed to git)
+__pycache__/         // Cached pycrawlermodules initialization in byte form (will be regenerated if missing)
 ```